-Kelly Ablard, PhD, RA, MIFPA
+Kelly Ablard, PhD, RA®, EOT®, MIFPA

 Registered Aromatherapist (RA®) | Essential Oil Therapist (EOT®) | PhD

-Kelly holds a Doctorate in Biology, an MSc in Conservation, a BSc in Biology (cum laude), and is a certified aromatherapist.
-As founder and Executive Director of Airmid Institute, she is dedicated to the global education, research, and conservation of aromatic medicinal plants, and to helping to protect and promote uses of traditional medicine in Indigenous communities.
+Kelly Ablard, PhD, RA®, EOT®, MIFPA holds a Doctorate in Biology, an MSc in Conservation, a BSc in Biology (cum laude), and is a certified aromatherapist.
+As a Community Scientist for Science World, and founder of the Vancouver Community College Urban Apothecary Learning Garden, she is enthusiastic about teaching the public and students about traditional medicine and the deeply-rooted relationship between medicinal and aromatic plants and the animal kingdom.
+As founder and Executive Director of Airmid Institute, she is dedicated to the global education, research, and conservation of medicinal and aromatic plants, and to protecting and promoting their use in traditional medicine in Indigenous communities.